Kattis91/with-travel-in-mind/README.md

 - The list is updated whenever there is a change in the number of likes affecting the order.

+- Clicking on both the post image and title takes the user to the selected post detail page.

 - The list is displayed in different ways depending on the screen size.

   - **Desktop**(displayed to the right of the page, just below the popular profiles container):
  ![image](https://res.cloudinary.com/dx0imlozl/image/upload/v1700649269/hottest-posts-desktop_d74py1.png)

   - **Mobile**(displayed at the top of the page, between popular explorers container and the search bar):
   ![image](https://res.cloudinary.com/dx0imlozl/image/upload/v1700649268/hottest-posts-mobile_zl8mpd.png)
   The number of posts shown is limited to **three**.